 “Good company in a journey makes the way seem shorter.” — Izaak Walton

 It was 2016 when I first decided to take on the challenge of being accountable to myself.
-I later wrote this blog so that I could take responsibility for my actions in an open, transparent way, do what I said I was going to do, and “practice what I preach.”
+I later wrote this blog to take responsibility for my actions in an open, transparent way, do what I said I was going to do, and “practice what I preach.”

 For me, as a Psychologist, becoming deliberately better is all about evidence-based living.
-It is about engaging as much as possible in thinking patterns and behaviours that through research have been shown to lead to a happier, more satisfying, higher quality of life.
+It is about engaging as much as possible in thinking patterns and behaviours that research has shown to lead to a happier, more satisfying, higher quality of life.

-The following were five key areas that I planned to focus on for the year of 2016, with the idea of it having positive flow-on effects for my long-term psychological well-being in 2017 and beyond.
+The following were five key areas that I planned to focus on for 2016, with the idea of it having positive flow-on effects for my long-term psychological well-being in 2017 and beyond.

-The best part is that just by stating these objectives where they can be publicly seen, my desire to be consistent and faithful to my word did seem to actually help me to stay more committed to achieving these goals:
+The best part is that just by stating these objectives where they can be seen publicly, my desire to be consistent and faithful to my word did seem to help me to stay more committed to achieving these goals:

 1. Tuning in rather than tuning out

-Too often in Western Culture, we spend all of our day “doing”, rushing around and completing tasks, and not enough time “being”, simply living in the moment and being connected with our thoughts and feelings and sensations as we are experiencing them in the present.
+Too often in Western Culture, we spend all of our day “doing”, rushing around and completing tasks.
+We do not spend enough time “being”, simply living in the moment with whatever we are experiencing.

-Other ways that people tune out of their experiences are through distracting themselves with watching too much TV or spending too much time on social media or surfing the internet, smoking cigarettes or using drugs, drinking too much caffeine or alcohol, eating junk food and keeping busy with too much work.
-Some of these strategies are successful in blocking out what we feel in the short-term, but if we never listen to the signals that our body sends us, they will only amplify in intensity over time, until eventually, we will have no choice but to take notice of the message that is being given.
+People tune out of their experiences by distracting themselves with watching too much TV, spending too much time on social media, or surfing the internet.
+They could also smoke cigarettes or use drugs, drink too much caffeine or alcohol, eat junk food, and keep busy with too much work.
+Some of these strategies are successful in blocking out what we feel in the short term.
+However, suppose you never listen to the signals that your body sends you.
+In that case, they will only amplify in intensity over time until, eventually, we will have no choice but to notice the message given.

-Formal mindfulness practice is considered to be the best way to first adjust to and get the most benefits out of tuning in and just being.
+Formal mindfulness practice is the best way to get the most benefits from tuning in and just being.
 Mindfulness practice consists of maintaining our attention on whatever is occurring at the moment in an open, curious, accepting, patient, non-judging, and non-striving way.
-I recommend learning guided meditations first, and then practising on your own if you’d prefer once you have figured out the various forms of meditation and how they help you.
-A few free apps that I would recommend if you are interested in learning these skills are Smiling Mind, Calm, and Headspace.
+I recommend learning guided meditations first and then practising on your own if you’d prefer once you have figured out the various forms of meditation and how they help you.
+I would recommend a few free apps if you are interested in learning these skills: Smiling Mind, Calm, and Headspace.

-Once you have learnt the basics of mindfulness, it then becomes a lot easier to also engage in informal mindfulness practice, where you apply these same mindfulness principles in whatever task that you do throughout the day.
-By tuning in through Mindfulness, the benefits have been shown to include reduced stress, pain and anxiety, improved sleep and mood, a higher capacity to soothe yourself when you are distressed, and a reduced risk of a future depressive episode.
+Once you have learned the basics of mindfulness, it becomes a lot easier to also engage in informal mindfulness practice, where you apply these same mindfulness principles in whatever task you do throughout the day.
+By tuning in through Mindfulness, the benefits include reduced stress, pain and anxiety, improved sleep and mood.
+There is also a higher capacity to soothe yourself when distressed and a reduced risk of a future depressive episode.

 2. Turning towards my values rather than away from fear

 I regularly bring up values with my clients.
 It is for a good reason.
 The way I see it, there are two primary motivators in life.
-We can either be motivated to move towards what is important to us (our values), or we can be driven to move away from the things that we fear.
+We can either be motivated to move towards what is important to us (our values) or move away from the things we fear.

-What is interesting, as first pointed out to me in Daniel Kahneman’s book ‘Thinking, Fast and Slow’, is that most people are predisposed towards being risk adverse, and being more motivated by what they may lose rather than what they could gain.
-This means that most people play it safe, stay in their comfort zone, try not to change things too much, and don’t take any chances, even if the potential gains outweigh the potential losses.
+As first pointed out to me in Daniel Kahneman’s book ‘Thinking, Fast and Slow’, most people are predisposed towards being risk-averse or more motivated by what they may lose rather than what they could gain.
+As a result, most people play it safe, stay in their comfort zone, try not to change things too much, and don’t take any chances, even if the potential gains outweigh the potential losses.

-Most people need at least a 2:1 ratio of things being likely to turn out well before they will take a risk, and some people will never take a chance unless a positive outcome can be 100% guaranteed (which isn’t really a risk at all).
-The risk of dying in a plane crash or being eaten by a shark are both extremely low, but I’ve met several people who choose not to fly or swim in the ocean because of these fears.
-My question to these individuals is “What do you lose by not taking this risk?”
+Most people need at least a 2:1 ratio of things being likely to turn out well before taking a risk, and some people will never take a chance unless a positive outcome can be 100% guaranteed (which isn’t a risk at all).
+For example, the risk of dying in a plane crash or being eaten by a shark are minuscule.
+However, I’ve met several people who choose not to fly or swim in the ocean because of these fears.
+My question to these individuals is, “What do you lose by not taking this risk?”
 The chance for fun?
 Excitement?
 Adventure?
 Considering that these values are all important to me, I’d allow myself to feel the fear, sit with it, and take the risk so that I can live a more vibrant, enjoyable and meaningful life.

 All of the most successful treatments for anxiety involve exposure to the feared stimuli as an essential part of the treatment.
-By facing up to our fears, anxiety can be reduced and no longer cause significant distress or functional impairment.
-It is uncomfortable, but worth it in the pursuit of a goal that is consistent with your values.
-By living in line with your values and not those of your family, friends or society, you are much more likely to feel energised, motivated and satisfied with where you are at and where you are headed.
+By facing our fears, stress can be reduced and no longer cause significant distress or functional impairment.
+It is uncomfortable but worth it in the pursuit of a goal that is consistent with your values.
+By living in line with your values and not those of others, you are more likely to feel energised, motivated and satisfied with where you are at and where you are headed.